winston-wolf/lol-master-ease/README.md

 14) Create a new file settings_local.py!
 Do not make a mistake!

 15) Copy the setup block over from settings into settings_local.py.
 Get your API key from developer.riotgames.com.
+Use the password you set earlier for root here as well.

 ???